Claudio Foscarini: Pro Vercelli and Livorno

 In October 2015, Foscarini returned into management as the new head coach of Serie B strugglers Pro Vercelli, guiding them to safety by the end of the season.
 Not confirmed by Pro Vercelli, in June 2016 he accepted an offer from Livorno with the goal to bring the recently relegated Lega Pro club back to Serie B.

 Avellino

 He was appointed manager of Serie B club Avellino on 3 April 2018.
 After saving Avellino from relegation by the end of the season, he was not confirmed due to the club's exclusion from the league because of administrative issues.

 Padova

 On 6 November 2018, he was named head coach of newly-promoted Serie B club Padova to replace Pierpaolo Bisoli.
 He was sacked on 28 December 2018 following a series of negative results.

 AlbinoLeffe

 On 21 February 2023, after more than four years without a club, Foscarini returned to management as the new head coach of Serie C club AlbinoLeffe.
+Foscarini left AlbinoLeffe by the end of the season, after guiding them to defeat Mantova in the relegation playoffs.